adamhn/adamhn/README.md

 ### Hi there 👋
-My name is Adam, I am a front-end developer with a passion for user-experience and building stuff that helps people do what they are best at.
+My name is Adam, I am a front-end developer with a passion for building stuff that helps people do what they are best at.
 Currently, I work as a front-end developer (consultant) at Gjensidige in Stockholm, Sweden.

 #### 📫 How to reach me: